island-lang/island-lang.github.io/README.md

 	speed => distance / time
 ```

-A context may be instantiated similarly to a class, though unlike a class, it has no predefined set of required fields.
-All of its properties are effectively optional, in a sense, as they may be either given or computed using a composition of one or more mapping rules.
+A context may be instantiated similarly to a class, though unlike a class, it has no predefined set of required information.
+All of its properties are effectively 'optional', in a sense, as they may be either provided or inferred using a composition of one or more mapping rules (or alternatively, they may not be computable at all - yet the instantiation would still be perfectly valid).

 We'll instantiate the `BasicKinematics` context with values for `distance` and `time`:
 ```isl